Start Decluttering From One Of These 5 Areas

 The main purpose for starting at the least cluttered area of your home is to warm up and build your decluttering muscles.

-If you have not decluttered your home for a while (or ever), you might need some trials and errors to develop a routine that you are most comfortable with.
+If you have not decluttered your home for a while (or ever), you might need some trials and errors to develop a routine you are most comfortable with.

 Since a least cluttered area is relatively quick and easy to declutter, it is an excellent place to get your feet wet.